- Supply Chain Solutions

 Where does the healthcare supply chain begin?

-Access this ultimate guide to healthcare supply chain management to learn the trends, challenges, strategies and solutions for achieving complete visibility and control over all of the supplies used in patient care.
+Access the ultimate guide to healthcare supply chain management to learn the trends, challenges, strategies and solutions for achieving complete visibility and control over all the supplies used in patient care.get e-book

 Building a more resilient healthcare supply chain, one that can quickly and seamlessly pivot to address disruptions in the flow of goods from manufacturer to care delivery site, has become a top priority for health systems and hospitals in the wake of COVID-19.
 A critical factor in successful emergency preparedness is demand planning.
 To perform accurate forecasting of future product demands, healthcare organizations must have real-time visibility into what supplies they have ordered, the quantities of these items in their inventory (in both warehouses and clinical areas) and when they are used in patient care.